-Scott R. Anderson is a Senior Fellow with the National Security Law Program as well as a Fellow in Governance Studies at the Brookings Institution.
+Scott R. Anderson is a non-resident Senior Fellow with the National Security Law Program as well as a Fellow in Governance Studies at the Brookings Institution.
 He is also senior editor and counsel for Lawfare, an online publication committed to the analysis of hard national security choices.

 A former U.S. diplomat and experienced international lawyer, Mr. Anderson previously served as an attorney-adviser for the U.S. Department of State and as the legal adviser for the U.S. Embassy in Baghdad, Iraq.
 In these capacities, he advised policymakers on domestic and international legal issues relating to U.S. foreign and national security policy, particularly as they relate to the Middle East and North Africa.
 Among other issues, his portfolio included bilateral relations with Iraq, counter-ISIS efforts in Iraq and Syria, select Israeli-Palestinian issues, terrorism-related civil litigation, U.S. and international economic sanctions, and the Yemen conflict.
 He also helped to represent the Department in a number of litigation and international arbitration matters, including Zivotofsky v.
 Kerry and other matters before the U.S. Supreme Court.